shayneobrien/numerical-methods/Allen_Clarkson_OBrien_NA_345_SVD_PCA_Project/1ReadMe.txt

-Name: Stephanie Allen, David Clarksone, and Shayne O'Brien
+Authors: Stephanie Allen, David Clarksone, and Shayne O'Brien
 Course: Math 345 (Dr Haddad)
 Due Date: Sunday, 12/11/2016 by 12pm

-This folder contains multiple scripts, and here is a short description of their content:
+This folder contains multiple scripts that implement SVD/PCA from the ground-up, without use of built in functions.
+Here is a short description of their content:

 1) Matrix_SVD_Decomp_with_PCA - This script performs SVD decomp
 on the data entered into the data_NA_Project script (the data_NA_project script is called), and then it performs PCA on the data as well.
 a) data_NA_Project loads data from the SNAP_Data_2.csv file included in this folder.
 b) The SNAP_Data_2.csv file has no headings.
 Therefore, if you would